jatinsharma326/Manageuser/docs/index.md

 3. Methods

--   getData(), setInputConfig(), setSearchConfig(), advanceSearch(), formOutput(), getEditRowObject(), deleteEntry()
+-   getData(), setInputConfig(), setSearchConfig(), advanceSearch(), formOutput(), getEditRowObject(), deleteEntry(), getCountryList()
 -   getEmployees(): Gets a list of all Employees for the selected travel agent
--   getCountryList(): Gets a list of all active countries
 -   openChangelogsModal(): Toggle Opens Changelog modal
 -   disableEmployee(): Same As disableEntry

 ## manage-targets

-This section is only visible to the Admin/Management
+This section is only visible to the Admin/Management.
+It is used to Create, Delete Targets for any Year.
+Target is set to countries.
+To the sales team and remote sales team this is visible in the report section

 ### index.vue

-This File Creates the tab structure and passes data to the component in the tab accordingly.
+In this section a year can be created, for whom the target needs to be set.
+In the Input config form, an existing year can be selected to just duplicate the targets.

 1. Component

--   daily-sales-report/reportsList.vue
+-   manage-targets/ProductTargets.vue

 1. Mixins

 -   defaultCRUDMixin
--   commonAPICallsMixin
+-   inputFormMixin

 2. Methods

--   getSalesCallList(): Basic fetch call to get all Sales call made by the logged in user this is the passed to setConfig.
-As the list of sales call is required to make a DSR.
--   setConfig(): Sets Tab config for the DSR section.
-This tab config consists of the props data, input config, search config that needs to be passed to reportsList.vue Component.
+-   setInputConfig(), formOutput(), getEditRowObject()
+-   getYearlyTargets(): Same as getData
+-   deleteYear(): same as deleteEntry
+-   openTargetsModal(): used to toggle viewMoreModal

-### reportsList.vue
+### ProductTargets.vue

-This component gets rendedred as TAB item.
-When this component gets rendered as 'My DSR' it fetches data for for the specific logged in User.
-While when rendered as 'ALL DSR' fetches data for all the user.
-Header Needs to be set for the columns that need to be visible

 1. Mixins

 -   defaultCRUDMixin
 -   inputFormMixin
--   helperMixin
 -   searchMixin
--   datePickerMixin

 2. Computed